The Origins of Rum, and its Place in History

 After rum's development in the Caribbean, the drink's popularity spread to the North.
-Alcohol in its various forms - the stronger the better - was the great sustainer of eighteenth century America, and Rum was King.
+Alcohol in its various forms - the more robust, the better - was the great sustainer of eighteenth-century America, and Rum was King.
 It was estimated that colonists were downing, per man, woman, AND child, 3 Imperials (or three ¾ gallons) of rum per year.
 In addition, it quelled the thirst for too much-salted meat and fish in their diet.
 To support the demand for the drink, rum distilleries were created in the Colonies.
-The first was in 1664 in modern day Staten Island, Boston in 1667, and then one in Rhode Island shortly after.
+The first was in 1664 in modern-day Staten Island, Boston in 1667, and then in Rhode Island shortly after.
 The rum made in Rhode Island was considered acceptable currency in Europe for a short time.

 Rum, imported from the West Indies, became a part of social communities resulting in increasing popularity in taverns and homes.
 While the act of drinking the spirit became an icebreaker for meeting new people, it oddly became a political tradition.
-When George Washington ran for the legislature in 1758, he ran up quite the bill for beverages for a few hundred voters.
+When George Washington ran for the legislature in 1758, he raised quite the beverage bill for a few hundred voters.
 The bill was for 146 1/2 gallons of rum punch, beer, wine, and brandy.
-Washington was concerned the extent of this hospitality; fearing he and his agent might have been too stingy with the amounts.
+Washington was concerned about the extent of this hospitality, fearing he and his agent might have been too stingy with the amounts.
 Washington continued to use rum as a political advantage after the American Revolution by insisting on having a barrel of rum at his 1789 inauguration.
 Rum became a litmus test for politicians.
-Though the candidates, like Washington, continued to use rum to influence the outcome, it was really a win if the candidates drank rum with the people as it demonstrated their political independence and an example that they are “one of the people”.
+Though the candidates, like Washington, continued to use rum to influence the outcome, it was a win if they drank rum with the people.
+It demonstrated their political independence and showed they were “one of the people.”